PRIArobotics/Hedgehog/docs/source/project_structure.rst

     The server is written in Python and builds on :ref:`HedgehogProtocol <repo-HedgehogProtocol>`.
     To handle client requests, the server communicates with the HWC, utilizing :ref:`HedgehogPlatform <repo-HedgehogPlatform>` to determine how to do that.
-    :ref:`HedgehogUtils' <repo-HedgehogUtils>` discovery mechanism is used for advertising the controller to its peers.

 .. _repo-hedgehog-ide: